 The tasks under the Nuclear Science Programme include supporting Member States’ needs-based development efforts through Coordinated Research Projects, advisory missions, laboratory training and analytical services, publication of the state-of-the-art reports on specific topics and issues, preparation and provision of materials for human resources development, and assistance to the Department of Technical Cooperation on scientific and technical aspects of a large number of technical cooperation projects.

 The activities address the requirements of both nuclear energy systems and non-power nuclear applications.
-These include inter alia provision of high quality atomic and nuclear database services to Member States in support of nuclear applications (NDS web link), contributions to the international efforts in the minimization of HEU use in research reactors, as well as laboratory-based services by the Nuclear Spectrometry and Applications laboratory located in Seibersdorf.
+These include inter alia provision of high quality atomic and nuclear database services to Member States in support of nuclear applications (NDS web link), contributions to the international efforts in the minimization of HEU use in research reactors, as well as laboratory-based services by the Nuclear Science and Instrumentation Laboratory located in Seibersdorf.